Unipotent Ideals and Harish-Chandra Bimodules

 Next we prove (2)$\Rightarrow$(1).
 Suppose $\cA$ is not simple.
 Then there is a nonzero prime ideal $\widetilde{I} \subset \cA$.
 Since $\cA$ is a Noetherian domain, the GK dimension of the quotient $\cA/\widetilde{I}$ is less than that of $\cA$, and hence the GK dimension of the image of $U(\fg)/I$ in $\cA/\widetilde{I}$ is less than that of $U(\fg)/I$.
 Since $I$ is maximal, $U(\fg)/I$ has no such algebra quotient, a contradiction.
 This completes the proof. \end{proof}

-\subsubsection{Applicability to real reductive groups}
+\subsection{Applicability to real reductive groups}

-In this subsection, we will discuss the applicability of Definition \ref{def:unipotentbimods} to the more general setting of real reductive Lie groups.
+In this section, we will discuss the applicability of Definition \ref{def:unipotentbimods} to the more general setting of real reductive Lie groups.
 This issue is quite subtle and deserving of careful consideration.
-It will be further explored in \cite{MBMat}.
+It is further explored in \cite{MBM} and \cite{DavisMasonBrown}.

 Let $G_{\RR}$ be a real reductive Lie group.
 For this informal discussion, the precise meaning of `real reductive Lie group' will not matter enormously.
 It should be broad enough to include non-linear covering groups, such as $\mathrm{Mp}(2n,\RR)$, but narrow enough so that the theory of Harish-Chandra modules is applicable.
 In particular, $G_{\RR}$ should have finitely many connected components and the identity component should be a finite cover of an algebraic group.
 Let $\fg$ denote the complexification of the Lie algebra $\fg_{\RR}$ of $G_{\RR}$ and $K$ the complexification of a maximal compact subgroup $K_{\RR} \subset G_{\RR}$.
-A $(\fg,K)$-\emph{module} is a finitely-generated $U(\fg)$-module with with a compatible rational $K$-action.
+A $(\fg,K)$-\emph{module} is a $U(\fg)$-module with a compatible algebraic $K$-action.